coldfrontlabs/coldfrontlabs-drupalsi/README.md

     sites_subdir: 'default'
     base_url: '<https://example.com>'
     distro: drupal
+    public_dir: "/absolute/path/to/public/files" # Leave blank to default to sites/{name}/files
+    private_dir: "/absolute/path/to/private/files" # Leave blank to omit a private files dir
   dropfort:
     profile: 'dropfort_profile'         # This is an install profile which comes with this distribution
     account_name: 'admin'